tact-lang/pitaya/docs/SPECIFICATION.md

 Override only if needed via `container_cpu` and `container_memory` settings.
 Most users never touch these.

 **Cost Tracking**: Simple accumulation from Claude Code's reported costs.
-No budgets or limits for now - users can monitor costs in real-time and cancel if needed.
-Complex budget enforcement can come later if demanded.
+No budgets or limits are implemented.
+Users monitor costs in real time and cancel when needed.

 **Timeouts**: Two-level timeout system: